Apostille Convention: Contracting states

-The Convention permits certain states to sign and ratify the Convention, becoming contracting states.
-For each of these states, or for an extension to one of its territories, the Convention enters into force 60 days after the deposit of its ratification or territorial extension.
-Other states are also permitted to become contracting states by acceding to the Convention, but without signing it.
-For each of these states, during the period of six months after it deposits its accession, the other contracting states may object to it, and the Convention enters into force 60 days after this period, between the acceding state and all other contracting states that did not object to it.
-Later, if a contracting state withdraws its objection, the Convention enters into force between these two states on that date.
-A successor state of a previous contracting state may declare to continue to be bound by the Convention without a waiting period or accede later as a new state.
+The convention permits certain states to sign and ratify the convention, becoming contracting states.
+For each of these states, or for an extension to one of its territories, the convention enters into force 60 days after the deposit of its ratification or territorial extension.
+Other states are also permitted to become contracting states by acceding to the convention, but without signing it.
+For each of these states, during the period of six months after it deposits its accession, the other contracting states may object to it, and the convention enters into force 60 days after this period, between the acceding state and all other contracting states that did not object to it.
+Later, if a contracting state withdraws its objection, the convention enters into force between these two states at that time.
+A successor state of a previous contracting state may declare to continue to be bound by the convention without a waiting period or accede later as a new state.